RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

 ![Figure 5: Model tuning and intialisation enhancements - REINFORCE](../plots/Reinforce-Learning-Curve_-5-trials.-layers-256_-256-lyr1256_-lyr2256_-lyr31282025-08-08_19_41_43.png)

 The enhanced policy learning curve, in figure 5, presents the acumulated per-episode return and the training trend using a simple moving average.
+Note that, in this and later plots, the time base (x axis) refers to time steps and not episodes.
+This is due to the harmonisation of the training loop structure between REINFORCE and TD3.
+In the time-step domain, one million time steps equates to one thousand episodes.
+This is an approximation as the episode duration varies in steps with each training iteration.

 The curve shows comparable training stability with negligible performance gains, compared to figure 4.
 The learning curves demonstrate that REINFORCE's incremental learning rate remains extremely slow, attributed to:

 High variance in policy estimates.
 Typical of simplistic REINFORCE models, the stochasticity of the policy means that a random component is added to the gradient estimate at each episode step.
 Since the true probability distribution of the trajectory is unknown, an "empirical average" is taken: